UnaVillage Gircha – Water, Sanitation and Agroforestry with Permaculture

-You are currently viewing UnaVillage Gircha – Water, Sanitation and Agroforestry with Permaculture
+You are currently viewing UnaVillage Gircha with Rotary Global Grant GG2093763

 AIM:

-The central aim of this project in the "Environment" Area of Focus (AoF) is education about rain water harvesting using agroforestry with permaculture and Terra preta.
+The central aim of this project in the "Environment" Area of Focus (AoF) is education about rain water harvesting using agroforestry with permaculture including improvement of the soil.
 It takes place in a part of Ethiopia that is severely affected by erosion by wind and water.
 The project will reverse the erosion and raise the level of the ground water.
 This follows the Area of Focus Statement of Purpose and Goals: "Supporting strategies and targeted initiatives to improve aquifer and groundwater recharging, water conservation, water quality, sanitation, and watershed management (adhering to the policy statements and guidelines for the water, sanitation, and hygiene area of focus)" and the slogan: "Take care of your soil, then your soil will take care of you."

 PRESENT SITUATION: